passkeydeveloper/passkeys.dev/content/en/docs/reference/android.md

 - creating and using passkeys that are backed up to Google Password Manager
 - using a passkey from the local Android device to sign into services on another device (such as a laptop or desktop), using FIDO [Cross-Device Authentication](../terms#cross-device-authentication-cda)

+Android 14 adds the following capabilities:

+- creating and using passkeys in a [third-party passkey provider](../terms/#third-party-passkey-provider)

 ### Cross-Device Authentication

 Android devices can be an [authenticator](../terms/#cda-authenticator) for [FIDO Cross-Device Authentication (CDA)](../terms#cross-device-authentication-cda).